IEC Terms and Conditions

 The core principle of IEC groups is that they are community-centered rather than performance-driven.
 This prioritizes the members’ experiences over the perfection of the music.
 Our approach emphasizes a more relaxed timeline for learning and places greater importance on the social aspects of the group compared to traditional performance-driven ensembles.

-IEC encourages collaboration over competition and membership is open to all without auditions, resulting in a range of skill levels—from beginners to semi-professionals.
+IEC encourages collaboration over competition and membership is open to all without auditions, resulting in a range of skill levels, from beginners to semi-professionals.
 However, a minimum standard of proficiency is required.
-In the rare event that a member’s skill level significantly disrupt others’ ability to participate, an adjudication process will identify areas for improvement, and the member will receive a clear plan for skill development before rejoining.
+In the rare event that a member’s skill level significantly disrupt others’ ability to participate, a private assessment will identify areas for improvement, and the member will receive a clear plan for skill development before rejoining.
 Similarly, any behavior that interferes with others' enjoyment or engagement will be addressed constructively and promptly.
 Each choir is limited to 60 members to encourage a strong sense of community.

 Requirements for Membership